zanehamadi/Some-Coin-Please/README.md

 1. Clone the repository
 2. Open a terminal and change directories to the "backend" folder
 3. `npm install` install all packages
+4. Setup your database following credentials on PSQL
-4. Create a `.env` file in the backend folder that has:
+5. Create a `.env` file in the backend folder that has:
     - PORT={backend_port}
     - DB_USERNAME={database_username}
     - DB_PASSWORD={database_user_pass}